 Northampton WA: The Sheep and Several Baaaa’d Puns

-If we hadn’t been on such a tight schedule to get to the Principality of Hutt River before it closed, I would have screamed “chuck an ewe turn!”
+I passed through the town, on a mission to visit the now sadly closed Principality of Hutt River.
+If we hadn’t been on such a tight schedule, I would have screamed “chuck an ewe turn!”

 Fortunately, we were to drive through the town on the way back south to Perth and took the opportunity to get out, grab a bite to eat for brekky and stretch our legs.